templebay33/brimstone_reference/lore.md

 **Trederran MK IIs 'Lightning' Scout Tank**
 Feared across the battlefields of Trederra, the Mk IIs "Lightning' Scout Tank rolls over trenches and rumbles down burnt out streets in search of the enemy.
 Grinding gears and plumes of black smoke bellow from the steel beast as it scouts ahead of an armored column, or lends its deadly firepower as infantry support to the Legionnaires.
 Though smaller than most of the massive tanks of Trederra, the Lightning is more maneuverable, and fueled by Dark Stone, it still packs a punch.
 It is one of the only Tanks routinely used for excursions into OtherWorlds when the mission calls for overwhelming fire support.

+### Faction: Serpentmen

+**Temple Guard**
+Massive and brutish Serpentmen, the Temple Guard are terrifying foes to behold.
+Trained from a hatchling in the ways of the ancient warriors, these hulking reptiles protect the sacred temples and shrines throughout the Valley of the Serpent Kings.